top of page

 Then she was gone, the peppermint lingering like a closing door.
 The silence that followed was colder than before.

-Marta appeared a few minutes later to clear the tea tray.
+Marta appeared a few minutes later to clear the tea tray with the untouched lemon squares.
 She moved quietly, but Saoirse could tell by her lowered gaze that the whole house had already heard every word.

-At the window, Saoirse watched Bibiana’s old car glide down the long drive until it disappeared into the cypress.
+At the window, Saoirse watched Bibiana’s old car glide down the long drive until it disappeared into the cypresses.

-She touched her wrist, the one Roman had held on her last visit just two days ago, his thumb tracing slow, possessive circles, and wondered if Bibiana could see the same invisible mark he’d left.
+She touched her wrist, the one Roman had held on that last visit after the March trip, his thumb tracing slow, possessive circles, and wondered if Bibiana could see the same invisible mark he’d left.

 She turned back toward the nursery.
 The twins slept on, unaware, but Saoirse felt a new kind of gaze on her.
-It wasn’t just Roman’s anymore, unseen and omnipotent, but the family’s.
-She felt the house swiftly transforming into a mirror, and in its reflection, she wasn’t sure what they saw.
+It wasn’t just Roman’s anymore, unseen and omniscient, but his family’s.
+She felt the house swiftly transform into a mirror, and in its reflection, she wasn’t sure what they saw.

 When night came, she tried to obey Bibiana’s last command.
 She lay in bed, eyes closed, breathing carefully.
 Sleep at night… people talk.
 She repeated it like prayer.